PseudoMotivated/Yunohost-in-lxc-behind-nginx-reverse-proxy/README.md

 sudo lxc init ubuntu:24.04 nginx-proxy -s nginx-proxy-pool
 ```

-The Nginx proxy doesn't need very much storage, so the default is very much adequate.

 We will now choose which internal IP address we will give to Yunohost and the proxy.
 To do that, we have to first know the range:

 ```sh